kcl-lang/krm-kcl/README.md

     } for item in items]
 ```

-In the example above, the script accesses the `toMatch` parameters using `option("resource_list").functionConfig.params.toMatch`.
+In the example above, the script accesses the `toMatch` parameters using `option("resource_list").functionConfig.spec.params.toMatch`.

 ## Guides for Developing KCL